factoryfx/factoryfx/README.md

 ## Professional support

-FactoryFx is the long-time development effort of the german company [**SCOOP Software GmbH**](https://www.scoop-software.de/en/).
+FactoryFX is the long-time development effort of the german company [**SCOOP Software GmbH**](https://www.scoop-software.de/en/).
 We are a consulting and software company with a constant direction towards state-of-the-art technologies and methods.
 Our high performance systems are used in multiple medium sized and large enterprises in branches such as online retail, telecommunications, financial services, logistics and local government.

-If you are thinking about using FactoryFx in your own project and need more help, **SCOOP Software** is willing to offer **professional support** on a commercial basis.
+If you are thinking about using FactoryFX in your own project and need more help, **SCOOP Software** is willing to offer **professional support** on a commercial basis.
 We offer workshops, coaching, or any other help to get your FactoryFx project up and running.